Controversial Street Names on an Italy Tour

 As you explore the streets of Italy on a tour, you may come across controversial ones dedicated to Giorgio Almirante.
 He was an Italian politician and leader of the neo-fascist Italian Social Movement (MSI).
 He had a significant influence, so much so that, according to 2011 data from the Italian National Institute of Statistics, 200 streets, squares, or roundabouts still bear his name today.

-Every time a city council comes up with Almirante’s name, strong reactions and opposition from left-based political parties are struck.
-This has been particularly the case in those cities where the remembrance of the partisans’ resistance against the nazi-fascist occupation, is still vivid and honored.
+Every time a city council comes up with Almirante’s name, strong reactions and opposition from left-based political parties are raised.
+This has been particularly the case in those cities where the remembrance of the partisans’ resistance against the nazi-fascist occupation is still vivid and honored.

 He was also indicted for ordering the shooting of partisans in 1944, although a general amnesty saw these charges lifted.